Composed by: Hans Zimmer and James Newton Howard

 One area that did not necessarily improve from Batman Begins is the music.
 Once again collaborating with James Newton Howard, Hans Zimmer and Media Ventures was now in even more control, with Howard only rarely showing his style.
 When deciding who would get what of the two new main character themes (Joker and Harvey Dent/Two-Face), Zimmer got the big main villain.

-Hans Zimmer announced that the Joker would have a one-note theme, which caused much annoyance among film score fans and accusations of laziness.
+Hans Zimmer announced that the Joker would have a one-note theme, which produced accusations of laziness (as well as faux intellectualism) from film music fans.
 This turned out to be an unfair accusation, as it is merely just one of many motifs for one of cinema’s greatest villains.
 The Joker’s material comprises a nine-minute suite which opens up the album in “Why So Serious”.
 The one-note theme wails like a siren for the first minute and leads into random noisy percussion and electronics, including several short motifs for the Joker.
 I actually have to say that from seeing the movie the Joker’s theme works very well and is appropriate for the anarchist lunatic.
 The one-note theme excellently builds up a great sense of unease, the imminence of chaos about to be unleashed.
 There are other motifs showing different sides of the Joker.
 There’s a repeating four-note piece which appears during the villain’s twisted monologues on his chaotic worldview.
 There’s another four-note motif (the entrance motif) that bangs away when he makes his sudden appearances.
 In short, all these motifs create a chaotic soundscape, perfect for Nolan’s interpretation of the character.
 The Joker’s theme is easily incorporated throughout the action cues, just like the shark’s theme in Jaws.

 James Newton Howard gets his chance to shine in “Harvey Two-Face”, where he takes a short bit of music from Batman Begins and mixes it with an Americana motif to show the noble character of the seemingly incorruptible Harvey Dent.
 Halfway through, it gets more suspenseful and tragic before a nice swelling version of the previous film’s love theme emerges for a grand climax.